minou65/IotWebConfAsync/readme.md

 ## Usage
 See also the examples in the examples folder.

-Ìnit the AsyncWebServerWrapper with the AsyncWebServer object.
+ï¿½nit the AsyncWebServerWrapper with the AsyncWebServer object.
 ```cpp
 #include <IotWebConfAsync.h>